jonathondilworth/UoE-MLP/interim-report.md

 **2.1.
 Interim Research Questions**

-Using the methodology outlined within §4.x. the following research questions are investigated within this report:
+Using the methodology outlined within §4.x. the following research questions are investigated within this interim report:

-1. How do differences in similarity **(NOTE: IT MAY BE BE GOOD TO LINK TO A SECTION THAT DOCUMENTS SOME KIND OF SIMILARITY METRIC BETWEEN DATA INSTANCES WITHIN EACH DATASET .. we can include this within our future work section and state an assumption for now, that is to say that the faces dataset will underperform as compared to the clothes dataset)** between datasets affect the performance (generalisation, accuracy and error) of fairly simple convolutional neural network architectures (as outlined in §4.x)?
+1. How do differences in similarity between datasets affect the performance (generalisation, accuracy and error) of the proposed convolutional neural network architecture (§4.x)?
-2. How does reducing the size of a training dataset affect the performance of fairly simple convolutional neural network architectures?
+2. How does reducing the size of a training dataset affect the performance of fairly standard convolutional neural network architectures?

+Within the first research question, it is assumed that visual similarity is easily identifiable by humans.
+Throughout our research, images that only contain variation of facial expression (§x.x) are considered to have maximal similarity.
+Conversely, images of distinctively different objects are considered to have minimal similarity.
+Although a similarity metric between instances of data (and datasets) is not proposed within this report, this topic is touched upon within our discussion of potential future work (§7.x).

+Furthermore, the proposed neural network architecture (§4.x) is assumed to be fairly standard.
+Therefore we assume a degree of generalisation to similar problem domains in any presented research.
+However, more work may need to be undertaken in order to validate this (§7.x).

-Research question 2 has already been well researched within the literature [INSERT CITATIONS HERE].
-However, the question links into our future research questions (§2.2) associated with using techniques {footnote: such as transfer learning and deep feature extraction} to improve the performance of small datasets on neural network architectures.
-For this reason, it is important that an investigation is conducted in order to establish a more conclusive understanding of the proposed datasets (§3) on our employed architecture, outlined in §4.x..
+The second research question has already been thoroughly investigated within the literature [INSERT CITATIONS HERE].
+However, the question links into our future research questions (§2.2) associated with using techniques {footnote: such as transfer learning and one shot learning} to improve the performance of small datasets on neural network architectures.
+For this reason, it may be important that an investigation is conducted in order to establish a more conclusive understanding of the proposed datasets (§3) on our employed architecture (§4.x).

-*Notes*

-*We need to clearly identify what our underlying assumption is as stated above and then abstract out the possibility of some kind of similarity metric to the further work section, essentially for someone else to build upon.*

 **2.2.
 Future Research Questions**

-*TODO: write a chaining paragraph to connect 2.1. to 2.2. and introduce the following research questions:*
+Within the last section, research questions associated with this interim report were presented.
+The future research questions we intend to address within the concluding report are outlined below.

-1. How does applying transfer learning on to deep convolutional neural networks improve the performance of classification tasks?
+1. How does the application of transfer learning affect the performance of the proposed neural network architecture (§x.x)? {footnote: this will be tested using the same classification experiments performed during the interim report.}
-2. How does transfer learning perform on convolutional neural networks when the size of the dataset used to tune the network is greatly reduced in size?
+2. How does the application of transfer learning affect the performance of the proposed neural network architecture when the size of the dataset used to tune the network is greatly reduced?
+3. If time permits, how does one shot learning (the use of siamese network architectures [INSERT REFERENCE HERE]) perform on small datasets within classification tasks?
-3. How can deep feature extraction be used in order to improve the performance of small datasets on deep neural network architectures?
+4. If time permits, how can deep feature extraction be used in order to improve the performance of small datasets on deep neural network architectures?
-4. How does one shot learning (Siamese Network) perform on small datasets within classification tasks? (if time allows us to research this) *todo: clean up wording of research question*

 **2.3.
 Aims and Objectives**

-To investigate whether subtle and obvious differences between classes given same no. of dataset would affect performance using convolution neural network.

-To try and find a good method of improving performance on the same task using a smaller version of the same dataset in combination with techniques.

-*Notes*

-*TODO: expand on this, note: it's important to contextualise your research questions in terms of aims and objectives.*

-*TODO: Document how the aforementioned research questions differ from those already addressed by the established research?*

-*TODO: We could break this section up into the following based on the cw3.pdf document that is up on the MLP website: Core Objectives, Optional Objectives.*
+The core objective of the concluding report is to investigate connectionist based methodologies for improving classification performance on vision based tasks using small datasets.
+Initially, this investigation will be addressed by obtaining a set of baseline classification accuracies using a shallow convolutional neural network architecture.
+Baseline accuracies will be obtained for training dataset sizes of:

+* 100%
+* 75%
+* 50%
+* 25%
+* 10%
+* 1%

+As an optional objective, the interim report (in conjunction with the concluding report) aims to investigate how subtlety between different classes (given the same sized dataset) affects the performance of the proposed network architecture (§x.x).

 **2.4.
 Hypotheses**

+To conclude this section regarding the intended research questions, a set of hypotheses is provided:

 * Datasets with subtle differences between classes will perform worse on classification tasks than datasets with obvious differences between classes using the proposed convolution neural network architecture (§4.x.).
 * Reducing the size of the training dataset will result in worse generalisation using the proposed network architecture (§4.x.).
-* Reducing the size of the training dataset will result in an overfitting of the network architecture to the subsampled dataset. **TODO: NOTE: THIS MAY NEED ADDITIONAL CLARIFICATION.**
+* Reducing the size of the training dataset will result in an overfitting of the network architecture to the subsampled dataset.
-* *TODO: ADD FURTHER HYPOTHESES*
+* The application of transfer learning using a pre-trained model (any ImageNet variant [INSERT REFERENCES HERE]) will result in improved model performance.

+**Note: (Add more hypotheses if we want to use one shot learning, etc..)**

 **3. Data Set and Task**